There can be no return to normal because normal was the problem in the first place

 During the pandemic, there is frequent speculation about when and how we might return to ‘normal’ and what this so-called normal might look like when we get there.
 This conversation mirrors the prevailing cognitive approach to mental health where the objective is to ‘fix’ a ‘disordered’ person by changing their behaviour so they can return to ‘normal’ society.

 Once we challenge what is meant by normality, the concepts of ‘fixing’ and ‘disorder’ are also thrown into doubt.
-Many couples defy the traditional concepts of normality as defined by the dominant culture.
+Many of the couples I work with as a relationship therapist defy the traditional concepts of normality as defined by the dominant culture.
 Some embrace polyamory and others permanently live apart.
 Increasingly there are relationships based primarily on collaboration around raising a child together.
 Then there are inter-faith and inter-cultural relationships and numerous variations of sexual diversity.
 There really is no ‘normal’.

 The sooner the mental health profession abandons the concept of what is normal and what is abnormal or disordered, the more we can help people in crisis.
 When we become ‘experts’, attempting to diagnose and fix what is wrong with clients and their relationships, we become part of the problem.
 Instead, we can help them uncover the solutions that are already in place by encouraging them to discover their best hopes for the future, express what they want to change and explore new possibilities to make that change real and sustainable.

 This concept also applies to what awaits us after the pain and trauma of the pandemic.
 While many clients are reporting increased anxiety driven by isolation and thoughts of death, others are reporting a great sense of relief that the old normal has been shut down.
 This is not just a random response.
 I am finding it is prevalent with clients who usually report high levels of anxiety associated with work, family and society.
 Perhaps these clients have something important to teach us?